-9.2 The PGR Finance monitor expenditure of RTSG.
+9.2 PGR Finance monitor expenditure of RTSG.
 All costs must be incurred in line with University Financial Regulations.
 External funders may have additional rules relating to eligible costs, which must be adhered to for any expenditure incurred.
 Claims for expensive equipment made in the later stages of a studentship are not automatically authorised and will be reviewed on a case-by-case basis.

-9.3 Any goods purchased with RTSG remain the property of the University of Warwick and must be used up or returned at the end of the studentship.
+9.4 Any goods and equipment purchased with RTSG remain the property of the University of Warwick and must be fully used or returned to the University at the end of the studentship.

-9.4 RTSG can only be used to meet costs while students are within their funded period and not while they are in a Temporary Withdrawal, have submitted their thesis for examination, beyond their funding end date or have permanently withdrawn, even if the purchase is made in advance e.g. travel booked and paid for in advance to be taken after the funded period has ended is not eligible.
+9.5 RTSG can only be used to meet costs while students are within their funded period and not while they are in a Temporary Withdrawal, beyond submission of their thesis for examination, beyond their funding end date or have permanently withdrawn, even if the purchase is made in advance e.g. travel booked and paid for in advance to be taken after the funded period has ended is not eligible.

 - Consumables for laboratory experiments